Djelloul007/cucumber-puppeteer-example/README.md

-# cucumber + "Google Chrome puppeteere§ to test Todo App
+# cucumber + "Google Chrome puppeteere" to test Todo App

 Write UI tests using Gherkin, Cucumber, and Puppeteer.
 This project is an example project on how to use [cucumber](https://github.com/cucumber/cucumber-js) with [puppeteer](https://github.com/GoogleChrome/puppeteer).
 It uses the [React TodoMVC](http://todomvc.com/examples/react/#/) project as a test UI.